You may be surprised to know that eczema is a very common skin condition in Singapore.

 If your itch still feels like it's raging, Dr Lucinda suggests you try wet wraps.

 After you apply your moisturiser, you should wear a layer of clothes/tubifast that had been soaked in warm water and wring dry.
-Then, go on and put a second layer of clothes/tubifast.
+Then, go on and put the second layer of clothes/tubifast.

-You are probably thinking to yourself, what is this strange concotion?!
+You are probably thinking to yourself, what is this strange concoction?!

 It might be a little troublesome at first, but you'll get used to it.